Global SEO expertise

-My writing is regularly featured in the three largest and most respected SEO publications.
+My advice is regularly featured in the three largest and most respected SEO publications.
 You can find my VIP contributor column at Search Engine Journal, alongside columns at Search Engine Land and Moz.
 With frequent appearances in newletters such as the Moz Top 10, #SEOFOMO and plenty more.

 While writing is what I’m best-known for in the SEO industry, I’ve also presented at various SEO conferences and events within Australia, the UK and Canada.
 This includes SMX Advanced, BrightonSEO’s Science of Search Summit, Whitespark’s Local Search Summit and more.

 I receive a high volume of enquiries for my SEO consulting, and don't always have the capacity to take on new projects.
 Being an independent SEO consultant Melbourne, I complete all work myself and only work directly with clients.
 I offer one-off Consulting (see Featured Snippets case study), but retainer engagements are more common (see Google Discover case study).

 Project focus could be anything from technical SEO work for publishers, to local SEO projects for multinationals.
 I encourage reaching out if you're interested, because I may know someone suitable if I don't currently have capacity.